ntloan1610/module-split-cart/README.md

 # module-split-cart-free
 Split Cart extension for Magento 2 allow your customers to pick one or more items in their cart before heading to checkout.

-Please go to https://magehq.com/split-cart.html download free extension
+Please go to https://magehq.com/split-cart.html download free extensions

 Home Page https://magehq.com